makeabilitylab/physcomp/sensors/photoresistors.md

 ![](assets/images/Photoresistor_WiringDiagramAndSchematicVoltageDivider_NoArduino_Fritzing.png)

 If $$R$$ is too small, the LED will still turn on even in ambient light.
-Through experimentation, we determined that $$R=4.7kΩ$$ resulted in a 1.72V drop and 0.10mA through the LED with the **desk lamp off** (up to 0.6mA when the photoresistor is covered) and a 0.8V drop and 0mA through the LED with the lights on.
-So, while this circuit works, it doesn't work well.
-We are not able to sufficiently control the current through the LED based on lighting conditions.
-Yes, we have the general LED behavior we want but 0.10mA is a very small current, so the LED is not very bright (even in the darkest conditions).
-See video below.
+Through experimentation, we determined that $$R=4.7kΩ$$ resulted in the best performance: a 1.72V drop and 0.10mA through the LED with a **desk lamp off** (up to 0.6mA when the photoresistor is covered) and a 0.8V drop and 0mA through the LED with the **lamp on**.

 | R     | Desk Lamp **Off** | Desk Lamp **Off** | Desk Lamp **On**  | Desk Lamp **On**  |
 | ----- | ----------------- | ----------------- | ----------------- | ----------------- |